-The faculty of MacMurray College requires the student to be responsible for understanding and learning the material in a course.
+The faculty of MacMurray College require the student to be responsible for understanding and learning the material in a course.
 Students are expected to attend all classes.
 Specific policies regarding attendance are set by each individual faculty member and are explained in writing in the syllabus for each course.
-Each syllabus is available online as well as on file in the Office of the Registrar.
-These policies should be followed in the event of illness, funerals, adverse weather conditions, etc., which could cause the student to be absent.
+Each syllabus is on file in the Office of the Registrar and is available online at the MacMurray website.
+These policies should be followed in the event of illness, funerals, adverse weather conditions, etc. which could cause the student to be absent.

-For some emergency situations, excused absence notices are sent out by the Office of the Registrar.
-Examples of these incidents include the hospitalization of a student, the death of a parent, grandparent, sibling, spouse or child, and a required court appearance.
+For some emergency situations, excused absence notices are sent out by the Registrarís Office.
+Examples of these incidents include the hospitalization of a student; the death of a parent, grandparent, sibling, spouse or child; and a required court appearance.

 Absences caused by participation in events sponsored by the College, such as athletic events, choir concerts, field trips, or workshops, may be excused by the Registrar.
 Students have the responsibility for arranging in advance to make up missed work.

 In all instances students are expected to conform to the requirements published in the syllabus of each course.
-Students should contact the professor directly and should bring written statements from physicians, lawyers, etc., where such documentation exists.
+Students should communicate directly with each professor about whether absences are excused and about making up work.

 Nothing in the class attendance policy should be construed as relieving the student from responsibility for the total course content.
 Students who fail to follow this procedure, and who have not received prior approval from the instructor for absences, may receive a failing grade.
 The Illinois State Assistance Commission also requires attendance as a demonstration of academic progress toward a degree.